Monday, July 31, 2006

 --What if ...we lose?
 What if there is no hope?
 It is here, in this fear, that God reveals His faithfulness and sovereignty in His love of man as one remembers His promise to Israel, in Jeremiah, to never leave nor forsake them if they would only seek Him; as one remembers His promise to never leave or forsake us.
 Here, through the diversity of His body, He opens the door of realization to know what loving in truth really is.
 It is here that the body and bride of Christ can be unified in commonality as they raise a banner in their own lives and denominations that proclaims the end of apathy and shouts out conviction which would end the plague of darkness that sabotages the hearts of men.
 It is the bold and coercive doctrine of truth that would proclaim the love of Christ.
 It is the secret place where Catholic and charismatic, broken and healed, bold and meek, poet and priest can be with Him; can be made like Him; can be wrapped in His arms, wrapped in His arms, wrapped in His arms.

 There are a few moments in life when the ridiculous seems only too familiar.
-These are my strange moments in this great sovereign nation.
+The following was one such strange moment as I was working in the great and sovereign nation of Red Lake:

-The Husband dropps the basket and hulks his way to the merchant table.
-He points his bloated and worked hands at the differing sized baskets of raspberries and loudly says, “These two and half!
-These three and half!”
-I gladly hand him a five and pointed at the smaller of the two.
+The Husband drops his basket and hulks his way to the merchant's table.
+He points a seemingly distended and overly worked hand at the different sized baskets of raspberries, and in broken English with a German accent, he loudly says, “These... two and half!
+These... three and half!”
+My eyes widen a bit at his volume, but I gladly, though maybe sheepishly, hand him a five dollar bill and take two of the smaller containers.

 Sunday, July 16, 2006